Neurological Surgery Residency

 We seek a diverse experience in this year to attract a diverse team that can enhance the broader training experience.

 The Senior and Chief Years: Teaching and Leadership

-The final two years (PGY-6 and PGY-7) are spent in Chief Resident rotations at Parkland Memorial Hospital, Zale Lipshy University Hospital, and on senior resident rotations or mini-fellowships in various subspecialty areas.
+The final two years (PGY-6 and PGY-7) are spent in Chief Resident rotations at Parkland Memorial Hospital, Zale Lipshy Pavilion, and on senior resident rotations or mini-fellowships in various subspecialty areas.
 To a degree, these years are tailored to the individual resident's educational needs to fulfill both board requirements and ultimate career goals.
 Trauma and critical care, complex spine, skull-base surgery, and functional neurosurgery are among the options for mini-fellowship experiences.
 Residents with an interest in cerebrovascular surgery may elect for an intensive experience in micro-neurosurgery or may have access to an introductory experience in endovascular surgery.

 During these final two years, some time is spent as the Chief Resident at Parkland and on the Cerebrovascular Service at Zale Lipshy University Hospital.
 These rotations allow development of teaching and leadership skills and include training on how to organize an academic or private neurosurgery practice.
 Basic surgical skills are expected to be in place prior to these rotations so that the focus can be on surgical nuances.
-Throughout training, residents will be aided by neurosurgical clinicians at Parkland Memorial Hospital, Zale Lipshy University Hospital, Children’s Health, and the VA Medical Center.
+Throughout training, residents will be aided by neurosurgical clinicians at Parkland Memorial Hospital, Zale Lipshy Pavilion, Children’s Health, and the VA Medical Center.